google/highwayhash/README.md

 A formal security analysis is pending publication, though new cryptanalysis tools may still need to be developed for further analysis.

-## ScalarSipHash
+## SipHash

-Our ScalarSipHash implementation is a fast and portable drop-in replacement for the reference C code.
+Our SipHash implementation is a fast and portable drop-in replacement for the reference C code.
 Outputs are identical for the given test cases (messages between 0 and 63 bytes).